 Collaboration and free interchange of ideas is a tradition at Penn and is encouraged by multidisciplinary programs, institutes, centers and graduate programs that cross administrative boundaries.
-All of the Schools of the University are located on a single campus, further facilitating interdisciplinary study.
+All of the Schools of the University of Pennsylvania are located on a single campus and adjacent to the Childrens Hospital of Philadelphia, further facilitating interdisciplinary study.

 Penn faculty come with a variety of educational backgrounds and disciplines, but one of the hallmarks of the Penn Medical Center is the large number of physician-investigators with MD and MD-PhD training.
 These men and women do the whole range of research: basic, disease-oriented, patient-oriented and translational.
 All of them help to create an environment that is especially friendly for the training of future physician-investigators.